Children being greeted by proffessor and student at UMF child care center

 At our founding in 1864, the University of Maine at Farmington (then called Western State Normal School) took an innovative approach to teacher education, integrating a strong liberal arts foundation into teacher training.
 Our founders believed that only those with a strong background in the liberal arts could effectively teach the arts and sciences.
 Obvious as that may seem, it was not the rule among teacher education programs of the time.

-More than 150 years later, the University of Maine at Farmington continues to be recognized for its innovation and excellence in teacher preparation.
+Now, 160 years later, the University of Maine at Farmington continues to be recognized for its innovation and excellence in teacher preparation.

 • UMF is one of only three nationally accredited teacher education programs in Maine